-"I wouldn't have been bold enough to contact these people before the Career Change Launch Pad, I'd have been worried I was just bothering them, but this time I thought: 'nothing ventured, nothng gained' and it paid off in ways I'd never have expected.
+"I wouldn't have been bold enough to contact these people before the Career Change Launch Pad, I'd have been worried I was just bothering them, but this time I thought "Nothing ventured, nothing gained", and it paid off in ways I'd never have expected.
 I really think the key to this has been authenticity.
 I didn't need to pretend I was expert in something I wasn't to get ahead.
 Instead I was honest and open about myself and my interests, and the opportunities came from that."

 Take genuine interest in the person you're talking to

 You want to know how to make yourself irresistible to potential employers.
-You want to know what you should be doing to be well-prepared for a shift.
-You want a taste of what your day-to-day would be like if you were to work in that field.
+You want to know what you should be doing to be well prepared for a shift.
+You want a taste of what a typical day would be like if you were to work in that field.

-By doing this, you’ll not only leave them feeling seen, heard, and valued; you’ll also open up a space where they’re twenty times more likely to want to see, hear and value you.
+By doing this, you'll not only leave them feeling seen, heard, and valued; you'll also open up a space where they're 20 times more likely to want to see, hear and value you.

 Matt Gilligan, CEO of news update app Circa, started his first business as a small-town boy with no connections to speak of.
 He's since gone on to sell two companies, and build an incredible network of people supporting him in his ventures.
 He says that a huge lesson he learned along the way is to remember that a networking opportunity is a conversation like any other: